What you should include on your resume

 Formatting

-• Reverse-chronological format.
+• Reverse-chronological format

-• Your resume should be no more than two pages long.
+• Your resume should be no more than two pages long

-• Avoid too many font sizes (generally 12pt).
+• Avoid too many font sizes (generally 12pt)

 Language

-• Action Verbs: When communicating your achievements and results, using action verbs is one simple trick that will make you stand out.
-It makes you proove your strengths rather than listing them.
+• Action verbs: When communicating your achievements and results, using action verbs is one simple trick that will make you stand out.
+It makes you prove your strengths rather than listing them.
 For example, instead of writing that you managed a team, try verbs such as ‘directed’, ‘guided’, ‘motivated’, ‘recruited’ or ‘united’.
 I.e. ‘I guided and motivated a team of three underperformers.
 After six months our key performance indictators had increased 25% YoY.’

 • "A great team player"